 Cover crops are crops planted in the off-season to replenish soil fertility.
-They are not grown for consumption, but for the benefits they provide soil.
-Most cover crops are grasses, for the home-garden legumes are easier to be used as such.
+They are not grown for consumption but for the benefits they provide soil.
+Most cover crops are grasses, for the home-garden legumes are easier to use.
 Some examples are cowpeas, broad beans, black-eyed peas, and peanuts.

-Cover crops have great benefits to the soil, such as breaking soil-borne disease cycles, prevent erosion, reduce water runoffs.
-Also, they replenish soil nitrogen once their season is over and are tilled into the soil.
+Cover crops have significant benefits to the soil, such as breaking soil-borne disease cycles, preventing erosion, and reducing water runoffs.
+Also, they replenish soil nitrogen once their season is over and tilled into the soil.
 Never uproot cover crops from the soil.
-The only way they will release nitrogen into the soil is by leaving the roots in it.
+They will only release Nitrogen into the soil by leaving the roots in it.

 7- Be patient

 Good soil leads to a sustainable garden, where all living communities of the small ecosystem are working together.
-This is the ultimate goal of every gardener, but reaching it means work and perseverance.
+Of course, this is the ultimate goal of every gardener, but reaching it means work and perseverance.

 Poor soil lacks every good biological and physical element.
 Just like the damage did not occur overnight, the repair won’t happen overnight.
-Each member of the community has to settle and get used to the environment.
+First, each community member has to settle and get used to the environment.
 It may take more than two years to build good soil, so arm yourself with patience and carry on.